The Bankrate promise

 A personal loan will usually give you the cash you need in a short time frame.
 You do not need any collateral to qualify, but you will need an income and a good credit score to qualify for a low interest rate.
-Often you can get a rate that’s lower than the APR on your credit card — a good thing, given re-wiring bills can be in the upper-four figures — though you will have to have your finances in order to qualify.
+Often you can get a rate that’s lower than the APR on your credit card — a good thing, given rewiring bills can be in the upper-four figures, if not higher — though you will have to have your finances in order to qualify.

 Home equity loan

 A home equity loan allows you to borrow against the equity you have built up in your property.
 As with a personal loan, a home equity loan is a one-time loan that you receive in a lump sum.
 Because you use your home as collateral, the lending requirements can be a little more lenient.
 A good credit score will help secure your loan, and offering your home as collateral will allow lenders to feel confident in your ability for repayment, so a home equity loan usually has a much lower interest rate than a personal loan, and its interest may be tax-deductible as well.